seng350/course/project.md

 - As in iteration 1/2

 ## 5. Final Demo
 During the last week of class, demo your final project, and walk us through the code/design.
-In lab.
+In lab, ~10 mins.

 Walk us through your user stories and QAS, and briefly explain your development process.
 The demo should have a script to save time and keep organized.

 Be prepared to explain how your project works from a design perspective, and what key challenges you faced.

+We will ask about the 7 QAS and 7 User stories, so be prepared to explain those.
+Deprecate user stories and QAS that won't apply on Github.

 ### Deliverables